top of page

 While this may be true of other fabric types, regularly washing your compression wear will actually help to maintain its signature stretch and compressive qualities.

 As a base layer your compression gear can take quite a beating.
-Think of all the sweat, oil, bacteria, dirt, etc. that it sees.

 All of these things wear away at the stretchy fibers (spandex, lycra, elastane, etc.) of your compression.